Miro0o/Docs-Notes/Information Science & Computer Science and Engineering/🧮 Mathematics/🤼‍♀️ Mathematical Logic (Foundations of Mathematics)/😶‍🌫️ Theory of Computation/Models of Computation & Abstract Machines/Models of Computation & Abstract Machines.md

 Any properly defined register machine model is [Turing complete](https://en.wikipedia.org/wiki/Turing_completeness "Turing completeness").
 Computational speed is very dependent on the model specifics.

 In practical computer science, a related concept known as a [virtual machine](https://en.wikipedia.org/wiki/Virtual_machine "Virtual machine") is occasionally employed to reduce reliance on underlying machine architectures.
 These [virtual machines](https://en.wikipedia.org/wiki/Virtual_machine "Virtual machine") are also utilized in educational settings.
-In textbooks, the term "register machine" is sometimes used interchangeably to describe a virtual machine.[[1]](https://en.wikipedia.org/wiki/Register_machine#cite_note-Abelson-Sussman_1996-1)
+In textbooks, the term "register machine" is sometimes used interchangeably to describe a virtual machine.

-#### Counter Machines
+#### Counter Machines /Minsky Machine

 #### Pointer Machines